 “Realising it’s OK not to be great at everything should be in the ‘Being A Great CEO Handbook’.”

 Because that’s when the CEO becomes completely open to embracing the qualities of others around them.
-And, for Will, that’s when he created a position in the company that wasn’t on the original roadmap.
+And, for him, that’s when he created a position in the company that wasn’t on the original roadmap.

 Of course, finding the perfect candidate is never easy and for Doordeck it took a whole six months.